wolny/pytorch-3dunet/README.md

 ## Examples

 ### Cell boundary predictions for lightsheet images of Arabidopsis thaliana lateral root
+Training/predictions configs can be found in [3DUnet_lightsheet_boundary](resources/3DUnet_lightsheet_boundary).
+Pre-trained model weights available [here](https://oc.embl.de/index.php/s/61s67Mg5VQy7dh9/download?path=%2FLateral-Root-Primordia%2Funet_bce_dice_ds1x&files=best_checkpoint.pytorch).
+In order to use the pre-trained model on your own data:
+* download the `best_checkpoint.pytorch` from the above link
+* add the path to the downloaded model and the path to your data in [test_config.yml](resources/3DUnet_lightsheet_boundary/test_config.yml)
+* run `predict3dunet --config test_config.yml`

-The data can be downloaded from the following OSF project:
+The data used for training can be downloaded from the following OSF project:
 * training set: https://osf.io/9x3g2/
 * validation set: https://osf.io/vs6gb/
 * test set: https://osf.io/tn4xj/
-* pre-trained model weights available [here](https://oc.embl.de/index.php/s/61s67Mg5VQy7dh9/download?path=%2FLateral-Root-Primordia%2Funet_bce_dice_ds1x&files=best_checkpoint.pytorch)

-Training and inference configs can be found in [3DUnet_lightsheet_boundary](resources/3DUnet_lightsheet_boundary).

 Sample z-slice predictions on the test set (top: raw input , bottom: boundary predictions):